gmhcode/HomeworkAssignment/README.md

 I chose to go with UIKit instead of SwiftUI, I assumed that's what was preferred for this project.

-I went an interpretation of the MVVM design pattern for testing and ease of data transfer purposes, but I chose to include a controller which handles all the backend calls and parsing.
+I went with an interpretation of the MVVM design pattern for testing and ease of data transfer purposes, but I chose to include a controller which handles all the backend calls and parsing.
 Doing so makes seperation of concernes and data handling easier to work with across multiple ViewModels.

 Because the keys of the response json when fetching all the messages are dynamic (the name of the person is itself a key to the messages), I created a custom dynamic decoding strategy with CodingKeys.
 I created a DecodableResponse protocol that the various server responses conform to so I can use the same type when decoding.